Protection wanted for white-tailed deer

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+A hunting lobby group wants white-tailed deer classed as a herd of special interest as pressure goes on their existence in the South.

-The status of both white-tailed deer and wapiti were hot topics at the New Zealand Deerstalkers Association’s annual meeting in Invercargill last weekend.
+The status of both white-tailed deer and wapiti were hot topics at the New Zealand Deerstalkers Association’s annual meeting in Invercargill recently.

 Association president Callum Sheridan said there was a lot of interest in the herds of special interest (Hosi) because 1080 poisoning operations on Stewart Island/Rakiura were threatening the geographically isolated white-tailed herds.